huntergps/handbook-docs/FuseJS/4 - APIs.md

 > * : May have limited functionality compared to browser implementations -->

+## Polyfills

+FuseJS executes in a (minimum) EcmaScript 5.1 environment on all supported platforms.
+There is no web browser involved, FuseJS only provides a subset of the browser's standard libraries.
+FuseJS provides polyfills for some features (typically browser features) that are mainly provided to make $(third party libraries) work.
+These implementations are not neccessarily complete at this point, but check the @(FuseJS Roadmap) to see what the status is for development.

 ## $(fetch)

 This is the main way to do HTTP requests.